justinsj/portfolio/README.md

 Custom providers can also be easily implemented.
 For example if you'd like to render articles from `medium.com` rather than `dev.to`.

+## Contributions
+@justinsj
+- Refactored article provider to use Strategy Design Pattern
+- Added support for rendering articles from Medium

 ## Install

 ```